 No matter how you power your RV while boondocking, it’s important to make your RV more energy efficient.
 One of the easiest ways to increase the energy efficiency of your RV for boondocking is to upgrade all your lights to LED bulbs.
 In general, RVs made in the last few years come standard with LED, and use a fraction of the electricity halogen lights do.
-RV lights are easy to switch out, and the prices on LED have dropped dramatically in recent years.
+RV lights are easy to switch out, and the prices of LEDs have dropped dramatically in recent years.
 If you are looking for a great place to buy LED’s check out M4Products.com

 How much water will I consume?

 The amount of water you use depends on how many people are traveling in your RV, and how good you are at conserving.
 It’s always a good idea to fill your fresh water tank before heading to a Boondocking site.
 Chances are high that you will not have access to fresh water once you arrive.
-Also consider filling an external water tank or bringing along some portable water jugs so you can add water to your tank without having to move the RV.
+Also, consider filling an external water tank or bringing along some portable water jugs so you can add water to your tank without having to move the RV.

 Showering is one of the biggest uses of water.
 The “Navy Shower” is an excellent way to conserve water.
-This practice involves turing on the water to get wet, turning it off to soap up, and turning it back on to rinse off.
+This practice involves turning on the water to get wet, turning it off to soap up, and turning it back on to rinse off.
 This method helps extend your supply of water.

 Dishwashing is the second biggest use of water.
 It is best to turn off the water when you are not using it as opposed to letting it run in between dishes.
 Think of it as giving your dishes a “navy shower.'”
 Another tip is to catch the water in a large bowl placed in the sink.
 You can then use this water to flush the toilet.
 Another tip?
-While waiting for the shower water to warm up catch it in a container or and use it for washing dishes or flushing the toilet at a later time.
+While waiting for the shower water to warm up catch it in a container or use it for washing dishes or flushing the toilet at a later time.

-Where Will I Dispose My Trash?
+Where Will I Dispose of My Trash?

-When your camping out in the boonies you are not likely to come across a dumpster.
-For that reason you will need to bring your trash and recycling to a proper disposal site.
+When you’re camping out in the boonies you are not likely to come across a dumpster.
+For that reason, you will need to bring your trash and recycling to a proper disposal site.
 Places such as gas stations and grocery stores will often allow you to dump small amounts of trash provided you are using their services (always ask first).
 Some towns and cities have public dumpsters and recycling centers that are free to use.

 How Long Before I Need To Dump My Sewer Tank?

-In this case practice makes perfect.
-Test yourself what at an RV park.
+In this case, practice makes perfect.
+Test yourself at an RV park.
 Skip the water line and sewer hose and monitor how long it takes to fill up your tanks.
 How long did it take before you ran out of water?
 How long before you needed to empty your black and grey tanks?